Healing your inner critic

 Making peace with the inner critic and developing a kind voice

-At the inspiring Benedictine convent of “Hurtebise” in the Ardennes.
-Retreat partially in silence.
+Silent retreat at the inspiring Benedictine convent “Hurtebise” in the Ardennes.

 Join us in a transformative retreat in the beautiful convent of Hurtebise in the forests of the Belgian Ardennes.
 Together we will explore the inner voice, that can be harsh and hurtful, but also deeply nourishing and inspiring.
 Just before the busy period starts again, we will take time to slow down, unplug, relax and learn to listen deeply to ourselves – and how to make friends with ourselves.